 Can I drive home after a plantar fascia injection?

-If your doctor performs a nerve injection, you will experience numbness in the ankle and the foot.
-Therefore, you should avoid driving until the numbness disappears.
+If your doctor performs a nerve block injection, you may experience numbness in the ankle and foot.
+Therefore, it is advisable to avoid driving until the numbness has disappeared.

 Final word from Sportdoctorlondon about a plantar fascia ultrasound injection

-Most plantar fasciitis will improve with simple treatments such as rest, stretching, and foot strengthening.
-For complex cases, shockwave therapy is beneficial.
-A cortisone or platelet-rich plasma plantar fasciitis injection is an excellent next step.
-However, evidence is trending toward PRP due to better longer-term effects without the risks.
-Finally, we only consider surgery as a last resort.
+Most cases of plantar fasciitis can be effectively treated with simple measures, including rest, stretching exercises, and foot strengthening exercises.
+For complex cases, shockwave therapy is a beneficial treatment option.
+A cortisone injection for plantar fasciitis is an excellent next step.
+However, evidence is trending toward PRP due to better, longer-term effects without the risks.
+Ultimately, surgery is a last resort.

 I have an appointment for first injection on 13th January 2022 I am very nervous and not sure if I am doing the right thing, but feeling desperate as I have been suffering with continuous pain for months, I have tried exercises in soles and heel cups but nothing worked, I would prefer am injection if I was sure of my diagnosis, my podiatrist believes I have Baxter Neuritis and doctor and physiotherapist think its plantar fascitis, I would like a scan however it seems to be out of the question